Jaemin-c/valorant-analysis/README.md

 | `agent_1`       | The agent most commonly played by the user. |

 We focus our analysis on these columns to explore which gameplay stats most strongly correlate with Radiant-level success, and whether some Immortals show Radiant-like characteristics.

+## Step 3: Problem Identification

+For this project, we aim to build a **predictive classification model** that distinguishes between **Radiant** and **Immortal** players in *Valorant* based on their in-game performance statistics.

+### 🎯 Prediction Problem
+**Can we predict whether a player is Radiant or Immortal based on their in-game stats such as KD ratio, win percentage, and damage per round?**

+This is a **binary classification** task, where the response variable is:

+- `rating` — a categorical variable with two classes: `"Radiant"` and `"Immortal"` (merged from Immortal 1, 2, and 3 for simplicity).

+We chose this problem because reaching Radiant rank is extremely competitive, and identifying what makes Radiant players stand out can offer insights to aspiring high-rank players or coaches.

+### 📊 Response Variable
+- **Response**: `rating`
+- **Type**: Categorical (Binary: Radiant vs. Immortal)

+This was chosen because our broader research question is:
+**“What differentiates Radiants from Immortals in terms of in-game performance stats?”**

+By modeling this as a classification problem, we can both **predict rank tier** and **gain insight into feature importance**.

+### 📐 Model Type: Predictive or Inferential
+This is a **predictive model**, not inferential.
+Our goal is to **accurately predict a player's rank tier**, not necessarily to interpret causal relationships between the features and the rank.
+The input features we use (e.g., win percentage, clutch counts, KD ratio) are **realistically known before** a rank is assigned or changed — thus they are suitable for prediction.

+### ✅ Evaluation Metric
+We will evaluate model performance using **F1-Score**, as our classes may be imbalanced (e.g., fewer Radiants than Immortals).
+F1-score is preferred over accuracy in this context because it balances both **precision** and **recall**, giving a better sense of model performance when one class is harder to predict correctly.